-You have an SEP to switch into a five-star plan from your current plan.
+You have an SEP to switch to a fivestar plan from your current plan.
 The five-star SEP encourages Medicare Advantage Plans to improve their quality ratings.
-You can enroll into a new Medicare Advantage Plan or stand-alone Part D plan that was given an overall plan performance rating of five stars for the year 2019.
+You can enroll in a new Medicare Advantage Plan or stand-alone Part D plan with an overall plan performance rating of five stars for the year 2021.
 You may only use this SEP once per calendar year.
 You must also be eligible to join the plan (i.e., live in the plan's service area).

-For more information on this and other SEPs, visit Medicare Interactive.
+For more information on this and other SEPs, visit Medicare Interactive (Español).